mateushsantos/test-red-ventures/README.md

 ### Installing

-First of all, let's generate a local docker image from our application
+First of all, let's generate a local docker image from our application, from the root path

 ```
 docker build -t rv-test -f RV.Test/Dockerfile .